ibm-cloud-docs/openwhisk/limits.md

 ## Increasing fixed limits
 {: #limits_fixed}

-Limit values that end with a (*) are fixed, but can be increased if a business case can justify higher safety limit values.
+Limit values that end with an asterisk (`*`) are fixed, but can be increased if a business case can justify higher safety limit values.
 If you would like to increase the limit value, contact IBM support by opening a ticket directly from the IBM [{{site.data.keyword.openwhisk_short}} web console](https://cloud.ibm.com/functions){: external}.

 1. Select **Support**.
 2. Select **Add Ticket** from the drop-down menu.